 The scheme helps buyers by allowing them to buy a home on a relatively low salary.
 It also gives them a better loan-to-value ratio, helping them access more competitive mortgage rates.

-In the sixth year, interest is charged at 1.75%.
-Every April after that, the interest rate rises by the Consumer Price Index (CPI) plus 2%.
+In the sixth year, interest is charged at 1.75% of the equity loan amount you borrowed in monthly payments.
+Every April after that, the interest rate rises by the Consumer Prices Index (CPI) plus 2%.